NC State vs. Syracuse NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- NC State and its opponents have gone over the current 50.5-point total in four of 10 games this season.
+- NC State and its opponents have combined to score more than 50 points in four of 10 games this season.

-- Syracuse's games have gone over 50.5 points in four of 10 chances this season.
+- So far this season, 40% of Syracuse's games (4/10) have had more combined points than Saturday's total of 50.

-- The two teams combine to score 59 points per game, 8.5 more than the total in this contest.
+- Saturday's over/under is 9.0 points lower than the two team's combined 59 points per game average.

-- This contest's total is 7.2 points greater than the 43.3 these two squads combine to allow per game this season.
+- This contest's over/under is 6.7 points more than the 43.3 these two squads combine to allow per game this season.

-- The Wolf Pack and their opponents have scored an average of 54.7 points per game in 2021, 4.2 more than Saturday's total.
+- Wolf Pack games this season feature an average total of 54.7 points, a number 4.7 points higher than Saturday's over/under.

-- In 2021, games involving the Orange have averaged a total of 50.8 points, 0.3 more than the set total in this contest.
+- The 50-point over/under for this game is 0.8 points below the 50.8 points per game average total in Orange games this season.

 NC State Stats and Trends